jaimeusk/TinyOS-WSL/README.md

 > (I tried to made this on Debian 11 "bullseye" and I couldn't make it work, so if you find the way to make it work, just let me know it please)

-As administrator, run on your windows terminal or PowerShell and then, restart your PC.
+As administrator, run on your Windows Terminal or PowerShell and then, restart your PC.
 ```
 wsl --install -d Ubuntu-18.04
 ```